gefercan2/ai_general_python_exercises/README.md

 exercises for reference, in thsi case the hybrid setup runs in Google, both Google Drive and Colab's temporary memory, this set up is a solution to the big computational requirements of processing files using this template:<br>
 https://colab.research.google.com/github/ltdrdata/ComfyUI-Manager/blob/main/notebooks/comfyui_colab_with_manager.ipynb <br>
-Here the website and the github repository https://www.comfy.org/ <BR>
+Here the website and the github repository<BR>
+https://www.comfy.org/ <BR>
 https://github.com/Comfy-Org/ComfyUI<br>
 https://www.comfy.org/cloud<br>